 - Don’t be afraid to switch doctors if one isn’t jiving with you.
 There are different levels of aggression and help.
 Many think of infertility as Clomid or IVF and don’t know there are a million things on every spectrum offered.
 I have friends who swear by naturopathic doctors doing hormone balancing.
 Sometimes natural help for infertility is the right help for infertility!
 I have friends ready to go with IVF the second it’s time for another baby.
 Don’t be afraid to find the right fit for you and trust your gut on this one.

 Feeling Alone in Infertility

-That is probably more than anyone not struggling with infertility needed to know about the matter, but I’ve felt like I needed to write this post for years for anyone who may be silently struggling and just wants some straight up talk to walk them through their fears or thoughts.
-With National Infertility Awareness Week I couldn’t hold it hold it in anymore.
+That is probably more than anyone not struggling with infertility needed to know about the matter.
+However, I’ve felt like I needed to write this post for years for anyone who may be silently struggling and just wants some straight up talk to walk them through their fears or thoughts.
+With National Infertility Awareness Week I couldn’t hold it in anymore.

 Know you aren’t alone.
 Know it’s okay to mourn the loss of something you don’t have.
-Know there are options and solutions.
+Also, know there are options and solutions.
 And know the signs you might be infertile so you are equipped to take the next steps right for you.

 More posts about our infertility journey:

 Grab Our 5 Ways to Keep Your Love Alive and Make Date Night Fun.
 The BEST date ideas in your inbox weekly.